skogsbaer/write-your-python-program/README.md

 ### Troubleshooting

-- If the extension cannot find the Python interpreter, you might need to set the path to the Python interpreter in the settings of the extension.
-Note that the extension has its own settings, it does not use the settings of the regular Python extension.
+- By default, the extension use the python interpreter of the regular python extension.
+  To use a different interpreter, configure it in the settings.
 - The extension disables linting of Python code when activated.
 This is well-suited for beginners but might cause unwanted effects when you rely on linting.
 In such cases, you have to deactivate the extension.